 What is the Future Homes Standard?

-Eco energy expert Tim Pullen, a contributor to Homebuilding & Renovating magazine, says the new Building Regulations may include changes which ensure:
+Eco energy expert Tim Pullen, a contributor to Homebuilding & Renovating magazine, says the new changes to the Building Regulations from 2025 could include:

 - Mandatory space for hot water storage